-- Ascites: as defined above. - Hepatic hydrothorax: ascites associated pleural effusion. - Variceal bleeding: as defined above. - Portal hypertensive bleeding: gastrointestinal bleeding associated with portal hypertension. - Hepatic encephalopathy: as defined above. - Child-Turcotte-Pugh score ≥ 7 as defined above.
+- Ascites: as defined above. - Hepatic hydrothorax: ascites associated pleural effusion. - Variceal bleeding: as defined above. - Portal hypertensive bleeding: gastrointestinal bleeding associated with portal hypertension. - Hepatic encephalopathy: as defined above. - Child-Turcotte-Pugh score \geq 7: as defined above.

 If the patient meets the definition of hepatic decompensation, complete the Follow-up Event form.

-Section VI: Diagnostic Tests
+Section V: Diagnostic Tests

-Imaging:

-Check "Yes" if the patient has had liver related imaging tests such as MRI, CT, ultrasound, PET, or PET/CT completed since the last protocol visit.
+Check "Yes" if the patient has had liver related imaging tests such as MRI, CT, Imaging: ultrasound, PET, or PET/CT completed since the last protocol visit.
 If yes, complete the following information.
 Date of most recent test: Provide the month and two digit year of the most recent test performed since the last protocol visit, regardless of the type of imaging.
 If the month is unknown, record "Unk" and provide the two digit year.
 If both month and year are unknown, record "Unk" for each field.

-Tests performed: Check all liver related imaging tests (CT, MRI, ultrasound, PET, PET/CT) that were performed since the last protocol visit.
+Tests performed: Check all liver related imaging tests (CT, MRI, ultrasound, PET, or PET/CT) that were performed since the last protocol visit.
 If another type of imaging test was performed, check "Other" and specify the test in the space provided.
 Report(s) available: Check "Yes" or "No" to indicate if one of more of the imaging reports from tests performed since the last protocol visit are available.
 If yes, use the combined results from the imaging tests to record "Yes", "No" or "Unknown" for the following findings: nodular liver, abnormal liver texture, enlarged spleen, ascites, venous collaterals, or changes indicative of steatosis.
 If a finding that is not included in the list is indicated on a report, check "Yes" to Other and specify the result in the space provided.

-Liver biopsy:

-Check "Yes" if the patient had a liver biopsy since the last protocol visit.
+Liver biopsy: Check "Yes" if the patient had a liver biopsy since the last protocol visit.
 If yes, complete the Liver Biopsy form and complete the following information.

-Date of most recent biopsy: Provide the date (month, day, year) of the most recent biopsy performed.
-If any piece of the date is not known, record "Unk" for that piece.
+Date of most recent biopsy: Provide the month and two digit year of the most recent biopsy performed.
+If the month is unknown, record "Unk" and provide the two digit year.
+If both month and year are unknown, record "Unk" for each field.
 Slides requested: Check "Yes" or "No" to indicate if slides (either unstained or stained) have been requested for the HBRN.
 Every effort should be made to obtain slides for the central reading.
 If possible, obtain slides that do not have to be returned to the local institution.
 If this is not possible, slides will be returned to the local institution after being read by the HBRN central pathologists.

-Section VII: Treatment

-HBV treatment:

-Check "Yes" or "No" to indicate if the patient has received any treatment(s) for hepatitis B since the last protocol visit.
-Check "Unknown" if it is not known whether the patient has received any treatment(s) for hepatitis B since the last protocol visit.

-If Yes, record the following information for each treatment the patient received:

-Antiviral therapy: Record the appropriate code for the treatment.
+Section VI: Treatment HBV treatment: Check "Yes" or "No" to indicate if the patient has received treatment, either interferon or an oral antiviral agent for hepatitis B since the last protocol visit.
+HBV/HIV co-infected participants: check "N/A" and capture all HBV and HIV therapy on the AH Log.
+If Yes, record the following information for each treatment the patient received: Antiviral therapy: Record the appropriate code for the treatment.
+If you know that the patient received interferon or an oral antiviral but do not know the specific agent, record -3 (Unknown) for the antiviral therapy code.
+Tenofovir (TDF) = Tenofovir disoproxil fumarate Note: Tenofovir (TAF) = tenofovir alafenamide fumarate

 Date started: Record the month, day, and two digit year that the treatment was started.
-If any piece of the date is not known, record "Unk" for that piece.
+If any piece of the date is not known, record "Unk".

 Date stopped: Record the month, day, and two digit year that the treatment was stopped.
-If any piece of the date is not known, record "Unk" for that piece.
+If any piece of the date is not known, record "Unk".
 If the patient is currently on this treatment, do not complete the date stopped fields and check "Currently on Therapy".

-Section VIII: Serologies
+Section VII: Serologies